denten-books/plain-text/2-surface.md

 them onto paper *as a separate operation* [@eisenberg_word_1992].
 The separation of input and output in effect defines word processing.
 The magnetic tape gives temporary shelter to the word.
-There it can be processed before commiting to a more permanent medium.
+There it can be processed before committing to a more permanent medium.

 We may therefore think of word processing as a temporal extension of the page.
 Words on magnetic storage media exist in what seems;qephemeral state, giving the typist